ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

         - issues seem to be due to server timeouts from running long jobs
         - sent me https://www.ensembl.org/Help/Faq?id=567 for help
     + ask emily about MART3...?
-* Use `--port 3337` with `--assembly GRCh37` as VEP arguements to run in build 37 coords
 * STILL HAVE YET TO ACCOUNT FOR CONFLICTING P/B VARIANTS IN SCRIPTS
 * Take a look at forking option for VEP to run faster?
 * Make a list and write down overlapping genes that cause an issue like MART3, where only one of the overlapping genes has info reported back.
 Write it as an appendix.